Azure/azface/README.md

 identifying faces similar to a given face in a photo.

 A free Azure subscription allowing up to 30,000 transactions per month is available from https://azure.microsoft.com/free/.
-Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Face.
+After subscribing visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Face.
 Once created you can access the web API subscription key from the portal.
 This will be prompted for in the demo.

 This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.
 Please note that